-The Trench Coat Chronicles is now available in eBook form!
+The Trench Coat Chronicles is now available!

 The Trench Coat Chronicles consists of 28 stories from 29 authors (how is that possible you wonder?)